AI

 }

 The conversion walks span annotations in order, splits paragraphs into segments, and applies format flags to each text node.
 Overlapping spans — bold text inside a link — require handling multiple simultaneous annotations without duplicating or dropping content.
 Getting this right across all possible combinations is the kind of meticulous recursive problem that takes days to get right manually.
 We described the input and output formats, specified the edge cases we knew about — overlapping spans, nested links, empty paragraphs — and Claude produced a working converter.
-We then ran it against every document in the export, caught the remaining edge cases, fed those back, and had a fully correct implementation within hours.
+We ran it against every document in the export, caught the remaining edge cases, fed those back, and had a fully correct implementation within hours.

 Document link resolution